In this CleanMyMac X review you will see why CMMX is still relevant in 2022 and how it can help save you time (and potentially money) as a result.

 Is CleanMyMac Safe?

-In my experience it has been.
+In my experience Clean My Mac is safe.
 MacPaw have been doing this for over 10 years now and have long experience with cleaning up Mac hard drives.
 CleanMyMac also offers confirmation screens and comprehensive tickbox selections before deleting anything so you can double check to make sure.

 Having said that, some people have noted things being deleted that caused system problems.
 They do seem fairly edge cases with more complex requirements on the computer.
 I can’t imagine a standard installation with standard usage having any problems after being cleaned with CleanMyMac.